ideal-lab5/Grants-Program/applications/iris_followup.md

 - a naïve validator-based storage system  that encourages storage of 'valuable' data
 - support for contracts and a rudimentary decentralized exchange to purchase and sell data access rights

-In addition to these items, the Iris fork of substrate has been upgraded to by in sync with the latest substrate master branch and we have also upgraded the runtime to use the latest version of rust-ipfs.
+In addition to these items, the Iris fork of substrate has been upgraded to by in sync with the latest substrate master branch and we have also upgraded the runtime to use the latest version of rust-ipfs (see here: [d9e14294c89abd2c085e91d8312041245b5d3b35](https://github.com/ideal-lab5/substrate/commit/d9e14294c89abd2c085e91d8312041245b5d3b35)).

 #### Limitations and Expectations

 Iris is *not* intended to act as a decentralized replacement for traditional cloud storage or to be a competitor to existing centralized data storage solutions.
-We are aware that Amazon could artifically deflate the price of S3 buckets down to $0 and still make billions a year, while this project would inevitably implode.
+We are aware that Amazon could artifically deflate the price of S3 buckets down to $0 and still wildly profit.
+Further, this proposal does not address security (i.e. threshold encryption) in the network, not does it appproach moderation capabilities, though it does lay the foundation for those items to be implemented in the next phase of development.

 ### Ecosystem Fit